 If anything, these last few songs seem to hearken back towards 1970s-era progressive rock influences like Pink Floyd and Rush rather than the band’s own mid-to-late ‘00s output.

-The Floyd-esque “Dignity” strikes a lighter, more melodic tone than the usual Porcupine Tree fare, despite Wilson’s lyric musings on aging.
+The Floyd-esque “Dignity” strikes a lighter, more melodic tone than the usual Porcupine Tree fare, despite Wilson’s lyric musings on homelessness and poverty.
 The ending is quite something to behold in Atmos, with Barbieri’s synth swirling around the top speakers.